bbugyi200/funky/README.rst

 localalias
 ##########

-*Stop killing your fingers typing out the same long commands!
+*Don't kill your fingers by typing out long commands!
 Local aliases can help you achieve a whole new level of lazy!*

 Demonstration
 =============